 The major threat that Vjosa has faced for more than two decades is hydropower dams.
 However, also the lower part of the Vjosa is in danger.
 Near the mouth of the Vjosa into the Adria, the Albanian government plans to build an airport inside a protected area and tourist resorts are foreseen to be built near Narta lagoon.
 The decision on the determination of the boundaries of the Protected Areas in Albania foresees the exclusion from the Narta Protected Area of the surface that will be potentially used for the construction of the Airport and the touristic resorts.

 In September 2020, Albanian Prime Minister Edi Rama announced his intent to make the Vjosa a national park.
-However, the government has not taken any clear steps towards this designation.
-Plans submitted by the Albanian National Agency of Protected Areas (NAPA) include only minimal protection for the Vjosa, risking future hydropower construction, and falls far short of the protections inherent in a national park designation.
-Some politicians want to keep the door open for development after the elections and this puts the Vjosa in real danger.
+However, plans submitted by the Albanian National Agency of Protected Areas (NAPA) include only minimal protection for the Vjosa, risking future hydropower construction, and falls far short of the protections inherent in a national park designation.
+Some politicians want to keep the door open for development and this puts the Vjosa in real danger.

 In April 2021, the energy company Shell began surveying the banks of the Vjosa in the area of Permet in search for oil and gas.
 Without the level of protection a national park would offer, Shell will be allowed to start drilling, which would be disastrous for the Vjosa valley.
 In response to this threat, local residents have begun protesting.